On 1 February 1917, Germany resumed its policy of ‘unrestricted submarine warfare.’

 Shipping losses began to decline.
 The German U-boat gamble was neutralised.

-When America entered the war 06 April 1917, partly as a consequence of the unrestricted submarine warfare strategy, the ultimate defeat of Germany became inevitable.
+When the United States entered the war on 6 April 1917, partly as a consequence of the unrestricted submarine warfare strategy, the ultimate defeat of Germany became inevitable.

-- As part of the First World War centenary (1914-1918), Historic England commissioned Cotswold Archaeology to assess First World War submarine losses in England’s territorial waters.
-Forty-seven wrecks have been identified: three British submarines and 44 German U-boats.
+- As part of the First World War centenary (1914 to 1918), Historic England commissioned Cotswold Archaeology to assess First World War submarine losses in England’s territorial waters.
+47 wrecks have been identified: three British submarines and 44 German U-boats.
 Read the project report here.